 When selecting a program, look for a certification from the Commission on Accreditation of Healthcare Management Education (CAHME).
 This indicates that the program will adequately prepare you for a future career in the healthcare management industry.
 CAHME is the only certifying organization in the healthcare management education industry that is recognized by the Council on Higher Education Accreditation.

 When you choose a CAHME-accredited MHA program, you know that the program meets rigorous academic standards and provides up-to-date information.
 Likewise, employers know that graduates from an accredited program are well-prepared for the healthcare administrator role.

 Also consider whether you should attend an on-campus program or complete your degree online.
-There are many benefits to an online MHA degree, including flexibility and a wider variety of choices.
+There are many benefits to an online master’s in healthcare administration program, including flexibility and a wider variety of choices.
 You are not limited to schools in your geographic area and are free to choose the program with the best curriculum and reputation.